datafiniti/data-fizz/AllMyBooksArePacked/README.md

 # Datafiniti Programming Challenge

 ## Description

-This application uses webscraping to parse information from amazon's webpages on books to make a json document with book data(title,author,ISBN,etc).
+This application uses webscraping to get data from books on amazon's webpage.
+Currently, it parses through the html files in the data directory.
+It also arranges the book based on weights into the least number of boxes with 10lb max capacity.
+The application returns the array of boxes in json format.

 ## How it works

 ### There are three main steps

 ### Getting the html
-The application uses the **fs** and **request** modules to get html from web pages.
-The **fs** module is used to get html from files in a local folder while the **request** module used for urls.
+The application uses the **fs** module to get html from web pages.
+The **fs** module is used to get html from files in a local folder and can be augmented with the **request** module to get html from url's.
 ### Getting the data
-To get data from html, we need to access data within tags in the html.
-The **cheerio** module, an implementation of JQuery specifically designed for the server, helps to do so.
+To get data from html, we need to extract data within tags in the html.
+The **cheerio** module, an implementation of JQuery specifically designed for the server, is used in this application.
 ### Making the JSON
-Once steps 1 and 2 are completed, the data from the html needs to be converted to JSON.
-This makes the data convenient and accessible.
-We must first place the data into objects which we do with the help of object constructors.
-Then we can convert the objects to JSON forma
+Once we get the data, it needs to be converted to JSON.
+The application uses object constructors to build the objects with book data fields(title,author,etc).
+Then we can convert these objects to JSON format.

+### Additional Step
+This application also places the books into the least number of boxes.
+It does so using a technique called next fit decreasing.
+The algorithm works by arranging the books by weight nonincreasingly and then placing books into new boxes when the boxes before it are completely filled.
+Because the algorithm has to look back every time it adds a new box the worst time is O(n^2).
+There is a method using binary trees that hasn't been implemented yet that can bring the worst time to O(nlogn).

 ## Sample code

 ```json